Benefits of Black Tea, Who Knew?

 DigestionBlack tea helps to streamline digestive processes and ease digestive problems

-Cholesterol – Theaflavins in black tea show to reduce cholesterol and blood sugar levels
+Cholesterol – Theaflavins in black tea have been shown to reduce cholesterol and blood sugar levels

 Weight lossblack tea, and the gut microbiome, may also contribute to good health and weight loss in humans.
 Black tea is also a low-calorie drink (depending on how much and what sweetener you choose).

 Stress – The scent alone can relax you.
-Black tea lowers hormone cortisol.
+Black tea lowers the hormone cortisol.

 Blood Pressure – A study of people who drank black tea had a significant decrease in systolic and diastolic blood pressure, compared to the placebo group